Search

 Close this search box.

-In this article, we will look at the model in more detail and explore how to evaluate each level in practice.
-However, let’s start by getting to know the mastermind behind the framework.
+In this article, we will look at the Kirkpatrick Model in more detail and explore how to evaluate each level in practice.
+However, let’s start by meeting ‘the Don’ himself.

-Dr. Donald L. Kirkpatrick is the creator of the Kirkpatrick Model.
-He came up with the four levels of training evaluation in the 1950s when he used it as the foundation for his PhD dissertation.
+Dr. Donald L. Kirkpatrick (1924-2014) is the creator of the Kirkpatrick Model.
+He came up with the four levels of training evaluation in 1959, when he used it as the foundation for his PhD dissertation.

 After gaining his BA, MA and PhD from the University of Wisconsin, Kirkpatrick had a long career as a Professor Emeritus at the university’s Management Institute.
 He taught various subjects, including coaching, communication, time management, change management, team building and leadership.

-Dr. Kirkpatrick was highly regarded in the field of training and development.
-In fact, the Kirkpatrick Model has remained popular to this day.
-It’s now one of the standard tools for evaluating the effectiveness of training programmes.
+Dr. Kirkpatrick is highly regarded in the field of training and development.
+In fact, his framework has stood the test of time, evolving into an industry standard for measuring training effectiveness.

 The Kirkpatrick Model: An Overview